Agustín de Betancourt: Childhood and education

-De Betancourt was born in Puerto de la Cruz, Tenerife, Spain.
-The Tenerife Betancourt family can trace their roots to Jean de Béthencourt, who launched colonization of the Canary Islands in 1402 and became a self-proclaimed King of Tenerife in 1417 under the overlordship of the King of Castile.
+De Betancourt was born on 1 February 1758, in Puerto de la Cruz, Tenerife, Spain.
+The Tenerife Betancourt family can trace their surname to Jean de Béthencourt, who launched colonization of the Canary Islands in 1402, although he himself had no issue (the family name being carried onwards by Native Canarians that were baptised with his).
 Augustín's father, also Augustín de Betancourt y Castro, was a well-educated businessman with interests in textile machinery.
 His sister, Maria del Carmen Betancourt y Molina, was the first known woman in Tenerife to publish a scientific article (also related to textile dyes).

 In 1778, Augustin moved to Madrid to study engineering at the San Isidro Royal College, and never returned to Tenerife again.
 His first jobs, after graduation in 1783, were related to the Aragon Canal and mining in Almadén.
 In 1784, he travelled to Paris to study hydraulics and mechanics at the School of Bridges and Roads.

 Career in Spain and France

 Intelligence missions

 In France, Betancourt published treatises on engineering (e.g. on coal mining), but his real assignment was to scout new technologies for the benefit of Spain and to acquire modern machinery for the future Cabinet of Machinery in Madrid, envisioned by Chief minister Floridablanca.
 In 1788, he travelled to England, visiting James Watt and Matthew Boulton, pioneers in steam engines.
 Watt was reluctant to reveal the secrets of his trade, but Betancourt inspected Watt's engines working in London mills.
 Back in Paris, he wrote a treatise on steam engines and designed a steam-powered pump and a mechanical loom, also sending a collection of machinery to Madrid.
 In 1791, he concentrated on naval technologies – harbor dredging and drilling gun barrels (his own dredge design materialized twenty years later, in Kronstadt).
 Shortly before the fall of French monarchy, Betancourt returned to Madrid with his new finds.

 In 1792, Betancourt was appointed the Director of the Royal Cabinet of Machinery, and catalogued hundreds of its exhibits scouted in France, England and the Netherlands.
-In 1793-1795, he continued intelligence in England.
+In 1793–1795, he continued intelligence in England.
 This assignment was interrupted by Spain's alliance with revolutionary France (1796).
 In Paris, Betancourt teamed up with Abraham-Louis Breguet in perfecting their version of the optical telegraph.
 Later however, the French chose a competing design by Claude Chappe.
 Betancourt built his telegraph in Spain, between Madrid and Cádiz in 1798.
 In 1783 he was involved in launching Spain's first hot-air balloon (the scene can be seen in a picture by A. Carnicero in the Prado national museum).